What is SOCKS proxy? Definition, SOCKS5 & benefits explained

 2. Verify provider support: If you are already on SOCKS5, contact your provider or check their FAQ to confirm their servers support “UDP associations.”
 Some budget providers block UDP to save bandwidth.

-11. FAQs about what is SOCKS proxy
+12. FAQs about SOCKS proxy

-What is the difference between socks proxy and HTTP proxy?
+What is the difference between SOCKS proxy and HTTP proxy?

 An HTTP proxy only works for web pages and interprets the data headers.
 A SOCKS proxy is lower-level and works for any type of traffic (games, email, files) without looking at the data content, making SOCKS more flexible.